 The female House Finch can lay up to 4 eggs per season but usually lays around 3 of them at a time over 12 days.
 The female House Finch’s eggs are also blue in color and speckled with brown spots.

-What bird lays blue eggs? well, there is more than one bird that lays blue eggs.
+What birds have blue eggs? well, there is more than one bird that lays blue eggs.
 For your information, I have added around 18 such types of birds.

 Hope this article was helpful and you like it!